mendicant/mendicantuniversity.org/_posts/updates/2012-05-25-unicorns-horn-3.md

 * Jordan Byron and Shane Emmons held office hours this week.
 Discussions ranged from Rails to Marching Band.

 * We held a Town Hall meeting [on Wednesday](https://gist.github.com/2787815).
 We discussed why people are involved with Mendicant, and began discussing our community Guidelines.
 Specifically we focused on how to maintain Mendicant as a safe community and to define our relationship with Open Source.
-You can read all about it in [the transcript](https://gist.github.com/2787815) and [associated EtherPad](http://community.mendicantuniversity.org:9001/p/mu-culture-1).
+You can read all about it in [this meeting summary](https://github.com/mendicant/mendicantuniversity.org/wiki/Town-Hall-Meeting-%282012-05-24%29).

 #### Upcoming Plans: